FIRE-Phoebe/Gas_Price_analysis/README.md

   - Factors: total 22 factors from our datasets.
   - Target: All_grades_gas_price

+### Time Series Model
+- Auto Regression Integrated Moving Average(ARIMA)
+  - Monthly all_grades_gas_price from 1993 to 2022.
+  - total 349month from the past to make predictions.

 ### Performance of Models
 #### Model Pros and Cons